-Serbia exclusive: Increase of mining rent may endanger Gazprom relations with gov, benefits and damage the analysis9.
-December 2013. / News Serbia Energy
+Serbia exclusive: Increase of mining rent may endanger Gazprom relations with gov, benefits and damage the analysis, News Serbia Energy

 By eventual adoption of a decision to increase the mining rent to GazpromNeft which owns the oil company NIS, the state would lose much, while the gain would be completely negligible.
 Therefore, such a decision can not be adopted because it is directly counter to the economic interests of the country, local experts in Serbia believe.